ChemCrow: Augmenting large-language models with chemistry tools: Acknowledgements

 \section{Acknowledgements}

-A.M.B. and P.S. acknowledge support from the NCCR Catalysis (grant number 180544), a National Centre of Competence in Research funded by the Swiss National Science Foundation.
+A.M.B., O.S. and P.S. acknowledge support from the NCCR Catalysis (grant number 180544), a National Centre of Competence in Research funded by the Swiss National Science Foundation.
 S.C. and A.D.W. acknowledge support from the NSF under grant number 1751471.
 Research reported in this work was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number R35GM137966.
+The authors thank the wider RXN for Chemistry team for the support and having granted limited access to the platform for the sole scope of executing the reported syntheses.